Simple, Crafty, and Traditional Easter Activities for Little Kids

 Hand and Foot Print Keepsakes-

-Little Chick Hand
+Chick Hand Print

-Egg Finger Painting
+Spring Silhouette Finger Painting

 Old Fashion Easter Egg Hunt-

 Anyone who thinks of Easter thinks of an Easter egg hunt.
 Grab those plastic eggs and fill them with goodies.
 Hide them around the yard or inside the house if the weather does not corporate.
 I love adding other things to my eggs besides candy.
 You can create a fun scavenger hunt type game for your readers or even draw a map of the area you have hidden the eggs with Xes to mark the spot eggs are hidden.

-Here are some Ideas for egg stuffers besides the normal candy.
+Here are some ideas for egg stuffers besides the normal candy.

 I do one hunt inside for my kids so they can run and do it on their own because this mom is still waking up and does not want to go out first thing.
 Then, usually, there is a larger hunt outside.
-If you find yourself having to host a larger hunt inside, one way to scale down on the chaos and destruction of your house is to make it a scavenger-style or clue themed egg hunt.
+If you find yourself having to host a larger hunt inside, one way to scale down on the chaos and destruction of your house is to make it a scavenger-style or clue-themed egg hunt.

-Look here for Easter Egg wishes.
+- Look here for Easter Egg wishes.
 It’s where you wash your dishes. -Kitchen Sink

-Search here for a sweet prize.
+- Search here for a sweet prize.
 It’s where you rest your eyes.- Bedroom

-Here is where you go to get your body clean.
-Maybe this egg will be green?- Tub/Shower
+- Here is where you go to get your body clean.
+Maybe this egg will be green?- Tub/Shower?

-Find the next egg where we eat big dinners.
-For holiday time this table is a winner. -Dining room Table
+- Find the next egg where we eat big dinners.
+For holiday time this table is a winner. -Dining room Table?

-Where do you sit and watch TV?
+- Where do you sit and watch TV?
 Look here for a treat you will be happy to see. -Sofa

-Your treat basket has really grown.
-Next, go to the place visitors enter our home. -Front Door
+- Your treat basket has really grown.
+Next, go to the place visitors enter our home. -Front Door?

-Do you really want to find more?
-Go to the place where Mom and Dad snore. -Mom and Dads Room
+- Do you really want to find more?
+Go to the place where Mom and Dad snore. -Mom and Dad’s Room?

-From here you can see the backwoods.
-Go there to get the yummy goods. -Back Porch
+- From here you can see the backwoods.
+Go there to get the yummy goods. -Back Porch?

-You’re on fire you’re so hot.
+- You’re on fire you’re so hot.
 Get more treats from this last spot. -Fire Place

 Dying Easter Eggs-

-Everyone associates eggs with this holiday (look up reason and add description here).
+Everyone associates eggs with this holiday.

-They are such an easy shape to draw and cut out I want to show you a few ways you can take some fun egg creations and make this into some fluency and math skill building activities for your kiddos.
+They are such an easy shape to draw and cut out I want to show you a few ways you can take some fun egg creations and make this into some fluency and math skill-building activities for your kiddos.

-Egg Name Practice- Create a puzzle with the egg by writing the child’s name and cutting it into strips to piece back together.
+- Egg Name Practice- Create a puzzle with the egg by writing the child’s name and cutting it into strips to piece back together.
 Or make an egg line and do one letter of the name on each egg.

-Site Word Eggs- Write the word on the egg and get the treat inside when you read it.
+- Sight Word Eggs- Write the word on the egg and get the treat inside when you read it.
 Or get to decorate the egg with markers and stickers after reading the word or using it in a sentence.

-Egg Blending- Write the word onset on one side of the egg and the rhyme on the other.
+- Egg Blending- Write the word onset on one side of the egg and the rhyme on the other.
 When putting the eggs pieces together blend and read the word.

-Egg Number Set Match- Write the number on one half of the egg and draw a set of dots to match on the other- match.
+- Egg Number Set Match- Write the number on one half of the egg and draw a set of dots to match on the other- match.

-Egg Patterns- Create patterns on the egg with colors and stickers.
-Or create patterns with the eggs after you have decorated them (stripe, polka dot, stripe, polka dot etc. )
+- Egg Patterns- Create patterns on the egg with colors and stickers.
+Or create patterns with the eggs after you have decorated them (stripe, polka dot, stripe, polka dot, etc. )

-Eggs with Ordinal Numbers- Put the eggs in order as they are found and have the child tell you first, second, third etc.
+- Eggs with Ordinal Numbers- Put the eggs in order as they are found and have the child tell you first, second, third, etc.

-I really could think of endless ideas.
+- I really could think of endless ideas.
 If you personally have one in your head for a certain skill you would like created, let me know!!!

-Religious Easter Activities for Kids
+Traditional Religious Easter Activities for Kids

 Good Lenten Deeds

 Jesus made the ultimate sacrifice for us.
 He died so he could open the way for us to go to heaven.
 Kids can practice and learn about being more kind and loving as Jesus was by performing acts of kindness for others during Lent.
 Sacrificing their time to make something better for others.
-Here is a link to an Acts of Kindness Lental calender.
+Here is a link to an Acts of Kindness Lental calendar.